 Population & Economy of Abarkooh

-This city is just above 51000 people and grows in population as more people migrate to form the villages to the cities.
+This city is just above 51000 people and grows in population as more people migrate from the villages to the cities.

-The economy of Abarkouh is based on agriculture and animal husbandry.
+The economy of Abarkooh is based on agriculture and animal husbandry.
 The city has suffered a drought in recent years and it has affected the agriculture of the city.
-Abarkouh Iron and Steel Industry is a major and large industry in the city.
+Abarkooh Iron and Steel Industry is a major and large industry in the city.